metio/terraform-provider-k8s/docs/resources/app_redislabs_com_redis_enterprise_cluster_v1.md

 - `license_secret_name` (String) K8s secret or Vault Secret Name/Path to use for Cluster License.
 When left blank, the license is read from the 'license' field.
 Note that you can't specify non-empty values in both 'license' and 'licenseSecretName', only one of these fields can be used to pass the license string.
 The license needs to be stored under the key 'license'.
 - `node_selector` (Map of String) Selector for nodes that could fit Redis Enterprise pod
 - `nodes` (Number) Number of Redis Enterprise nodes (pods)
 - `ocsp_configuration` (Attributes) An API object that represents the cluster's OCSP configuration.
-To enable OCSP, the cluster's proxy certificate should contain the OCSP responder URL.
-Note - This is an ALPHA Feature.
-For this feature to take effect, set a boolean environment variable with the name 'ENABLE_ALPHA_FEATURES' to True.
-This variable can be set via the redis-enterprise-operator pod spec, or through the operator-environment-config Config Map. (see [below for nested schema](#nestedatt--spec--ocsp_configuration))
+To enable OCSP, the cluster's proxy certificate should contain the OCSP responder URL. (see [below for nested schema](#nestedatt--spec--ocsp_configuration))
 - `persistent_spec` (Attributes) Specification for Redis Enterprise Cluster persistence (see [below for nested schema](#nestedatt--spec--persistent_spec))
 - `pod_annotations` (Map of String) pod annotations
 - `pod_anti_affinity` (Attributes) Override for the default anti-affinity rules of the Redis Enterprise pods.
 More info: https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#an-example-of-a-pod-that-uses-pod-affinity (see [below for nested schema](#nestedatt--spec--pod_anti_affinity))